HangerThem/linkboard/README.md

 1. Customize your LinkBoard by editing the configuration file `config.ts` to include your name, description, and social links.

-2. Customize the visual theme by modifying the `variables.css` file with your preferred color scheme.
+2. Customize the visual theme by modifying the `variables.css` file with your preferred color scheme, and setting the `theme` variable in the `config.ts` file to the name of your theme.

+3. There are also some animations that can be enabled or disabled in the `config.ts` file.

-3. Add your profile picture by replacing the existing image at `/public/profile.png`.
+4. Add your profile picture by replacing the existing image at `/public/profile.png`.

-4. Add background image by replacing the existing image at `/public/background.webp`.
+5. Add background image by replacing the existing image at `/public/background.webp`.

-5. Add links to your LinkBoard in the `config.ts` file.
+6. Add links to your LinkBoard in the `config.ts` file.
 You can include the name, URL, and an optional icon.

-6. Customize the project's metadata in the `layout.tsx` file, including the title and description.
+7. Customize the project's metadata in the `layout.tsx` file, including the title and description.

 ## Contributing